There’s a big gap in knowledge when it comes to VR.

 Thousands of data points are captured for every minute that takes place in VR.
 So if you don’t know what to look for, it’s difficult to make sense of it.

 Every single action, position, eye movement and biometric response can be captured in VR.
-It provides unprecedented amounts of behavioral data which can show you how employees react to scenarios.
+It provides unprecedented amounts of behavioral data so you can find out how employees react to scenarios.

 Measuring success isn’t as straightforward as keeping track of a few KPIs.